jalasalmi/rfiona/README.md

 Tools for solving common data wrangling problems in Fiona and elsewhere.

-Cleaning spell data by connecting duplicate, intersecting and successive spells with small breaks, removing duplicate observations with non-identical rows, transforming spell data into panel data of arbitrary frequencies.
+Cleaning spell data by connecting duplicate, intersecting and successive spells with small breaks, removing duplicate observations with non-identical rows, transforming spell data into panel data of arbitrary frequencies, computing number of days in spell during arbitrary time intervals.

 ### Recoding variables: rfionarecode